shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 Requires at least: 4.1
 Requires PHP: 5.6
 Tested up to: 5.2
-Stable tag: 1.5.8
+Stable tag: 1.6.0
 WC requires at least: 2.6.14
-WC tested up to: 3.7
+WC tested up to: 3.8
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 The official DHL for WooCommerce plugin allows you to automate your e-commerce order process.
-Covering shipping services from DHL eCommerce (globally), DHL Paket (Germany and Austria), DHL Parcel (Benelux) and soon DHL Express (globally).
+Covering shipping services from DHL Paket (Germany and Austria), DHL Parcel (Benelux) and soon DHL Express (globally).

 == Description ==